guillotjulien/object-seeder/README.md

 ## Decorator Options

-Those options can be provided to `@Property` to fine tune its behavior.
+Those options can be provided to the `@Property` decorator to fine tune its behavior.

 ### name

-[DESCRIPTION]
+The name option is to be used when the name of the property in the data source (e.g. database) differ from the one you want to use in your model.
+Provided with the name of the property in the data source, it will automatically associate the data with its property in the model.

 ``` typescript
 import { AbstractModel, Property } from 'object-seeder';